Peterortiz82/kids_safe_social/README.md

 # Kids Safe Social

-Application that will allow you to enter keywords that you feel are inappropriate for your kids to use on thier social media account.
+Application that will allow you to enter keywords that you feel are inappropriate for your kids to use on their social media account.
 You will be notified if one of those words are flagged.